Internationales Opernstudio

 Max Bell

 Maximilian Bell, bass, studied with Michail Lanskoi and Manfred Equiluz at the Music and Arts Private University of the City of Vienna.
 He furthered his training through masterclasses with Angelika Kirchschlager, Adrian Eröd, and Gerhard Kahry.
-The Austrian-born singer has already performed roles such as Spinelloccio (Gianni Schicchi) and Norton (La cambiale di matrimonio) at the Bregenz Festival, Osmin (Die Entführung aus dem Serail) as part of the Vienna Philharmonic’s Summer Academy in Vienna and Graz, Snug (A Midsummer Night’s Dream) at Theater Akzent in Vienna, the bass part in Bernstein’s Mass at the Vienna Musikverein, Rocco (Fidelio) in a children’s production in Baden, Austria, Sarastro (Die Zauberflöte) at the MuTh in Vienna, and Bartolo (Le nozze di Figaro) in a touring theatre production.
-Starting with the 2024/25 season, he will be a member of the International Opera Studio at Zurich Opera House.
+The Austrian-born singer has already performed roles such as Spinelloccio (“Gianni Schicchi”) and Norton (“La cambiale di matrimonio”) at the Bregenz Festival, Osmin (“Die Entführung aus dem Serail”) as part of the Vienna Philharmonic Summer Academy in Vienna and Graz, Snug (“A Midsummer Night’s Dream”) at Theater Akzent in Vienna, the bass part in Bernstein’s Mass at the Vienna Musikverein, Rocco (“Fidelio”) in a children’s production in Baden, Sarastro (“Die Zauberflöte”) at the Vienna MuTh, and Bartolo (“Le nozze di Figaro”) in a touring production.
+Beginning with the 2024/25 season, Maximilian Bell joins the International Opera Studio at the Zurich Opera House.

 Der Rosenkavalier21 / 26 Sept / 1 / 5 / 14 / 17 / 21 / 26 Oct 2025 Le nozze di Figaro24 / 29 Jan / 1 / 5 / 7 / 10 / 14 Feb 2026 La forza del destino2 / 7 / 12 / 15 / 18 / 21 / 26 / 29 Nov / 17 / 21 Dec 2025 Gala Concert of the International Opera Studio6 Jul 2026